 The Signet 40 was produced from 1956 to 1959.
-At $65 when new, which is equivalent to about $528 today, the Signet 40 was a major purchase.
+At $65 when new, which is equivalent to well above $500 today, the Signet 40 was a major purchase.
 But its features and reasonable build quality suggest that it would be a capable performer in the hands of a motivated amateur.

-I met a friend for breakfast the morning I loaded my Signet 40.
+I met a friend for breakfast one morning so I brought the Signet 40 along.
 This ’64 or ’65 Plymouth Barracuda was in the restaurant’s parking lot.
-The hair in the upper right is a gift from the camera shop that scanned the negatives.
+Modern tires always look strange on a vintage car.

 Nearby stands the Astronaut David Wolf bridge, the last steel-truss bridge in Indianapolis.
 See a video of me driving over it here.
 The Signet 40 was an easy companion this day, light to carry and easy enough to use.